The Dulcimer Player: the artwork that inspired the family saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-In the third chapter of The Bird that Sang in Color, Donna challenges Vincent’s decision to accept a baking job, saying that he could do so much more.
-About a week later, she tastes homemade bread that he baked and marvels and “how
+In Chapter Three of The Bird That Sang in Color, Donna challenges Vincent’s decision to accept a baking job, insisting that he could achieve so much more.
+About a week later, she tastes the homemade bread he has baked and marvels at “how four

 Read more